zzxx53/DnD-JS-Query-Builder/README.md

 to the new [HTML5 Drag-and-Drop API] (https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop), this task has become much easier.

-Preliminarily tested in Firefox and Chrome; comments are welcome.
+Requires jQuery; comments are welcome.

 ##Configuration & Usage